NuclearPowered/docs.reactor.gg/docs/basic/install_configure_ide.md

 :::

 ### Inside the project file
-In the `.csproj` file, there are four important properties:
+In the `.csproj` file, there are few important properties:
+  - `GamePlatform` defines game platform (`Steam`, `Itch`), defaults to `Steam`
   - `GameVersion` defines which version of the game that the Reactor framework will download mappings for.
-If you are modding on the steam version, it will be the `2020.12.9s` (the latest version at the time of writing).
+If you are modding on the steam version, it will be the `2020.12.9s` (the latest version at the time of writing), by default template assumes your mod is multi platform and sets it depending on `GamePlatform`.
   - `Mappings` defines what version of the mappings itself that Reactor will use.
 If there is an update to the mappings (which may correct some deobfuscation and add more deobfuscated names), this property should be updated in order to download the new version.
-At the time of writing `NuclearPowered/Mappings:0.1.0-alpha.2` is the latest.
+At the time of writing `NuclearPowered/Mappings:0.1.2` is the latest.
   - `Description` should be a description of your mod.
   - `Authors` should be the name of the author of the mod.
 ```xml